VeniVidiVinzi/soundclient/Readme.md

-# SoundClient
+# soundclient

-SoundClient is a simple, unofficial, Electron-based desktop client for accessing SoundCloud (per web interface).
+`soundclient` is a simple, unofficial, Electron-based desktop client for accessing SoundCloud (per web interface).
 It provides a streamlined and dedicated window for SoundCloud, enhancing your music listening experience on desktop environments.

 ## Features